OpenExecProtocol/Specification/RFC.md

 TODO: $schema is not required for the request, but is recommended to ensure compatibility with future versions of the standard.
 The server must assume the request conforms to the latest version of the standard if `$schema` is not present.

+TODO: Server errors (before tool is called) must result in 400 or 422.
+Once the tool is called, the server MUST return a 200 response with an error (`success: false`).

 #### Non-Normative Example: Tool Call

 **Request:**